FeiYao-Edinburgh/FeiYao-Edinburgh.github.io/README.md

 - Long future try to modify colors and styles if applicable
 - upload HKU certificate
 - Sweep groupmeeting directory asap...
-- install life env and use it to update place map.
+- install life env and use it to update place map (Done!
+Adjust places map to fullscreen in the future if applicable.).

+- Sweep other useless directories on weekends.